decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-03-26-living-with-asynchrony-the-gather-protocol.markdown

 3. **Agreement**: All parties that include some pair for a party $j$ agree on the value it sent.
 More precisely, if two nonfaulty parties include the pairs $(j,x)$ and $(j,x')$ in their outputs, then $x=x'$.

 At first glance, it may seem as if Gather is solving agreement, but that is not the case!
 The crucial observation is that all parties output a set that includes the core $S^{\*}$ but they don't necessarily know what $S^{\*}$ is.

+### Basic Gather in not always enough

+It is very important to note that the gather protocol in this post is no enough for applications that need unpredictable randomness.
+For that one needs a binding core property.
+See [this post](https://decentralizedthoughts.github.io/2024-01-09-gather-with-binding-and-verifiability/) for gather with additional properties.
+See [this paper of Shoup](https://eprint.iacr.org/2024/1235.pdf) on cases were a basic gather can cause liveness violations.

 ## The basic Gather protocol